 Outsourcing is going through its most significant pivot-point to help enterprises with this plethora of crises

 The whole focus on pricing and scoping outsourcing engagements is being completely rethought, as are the strategies of the leading service providers to support them.
 The IT and BPO services industry is reaching its most defining moment since Jack Welch doubled down on India in the 1990s.

-The challenge facing outsourcers is two-fold:
+The challenge facing outsourcers is three-fold:

 - The Great Resignation is over… keeping hold of key client-facing and delivery staff is now under extreme client scrutiny.
 Every organization has suffered from attrition since the post-Covid economic boom, with employees jumping jobs for large pay hikes or pursuing their “dreams” in start-ups, where most got hired from the comfort of their living rooms.
 Most providers got a free “attrition pass” for a little while, but the Great Resignation is now behind us (we will reveal data on this very soon).
 If you can’t keep hold of your talent now, you’re in real trouble as a services firm.
 Enterprise customers are walking away from providers whose delivery quality is falling apart from staff turnover.